nanarboursal/Sesh/README.md

 # Sesh
+Sesh is a chrome extension that aims to help improve one's producitvity and life style by reminding you essential tasks such as drinking water, eating, studying breaks and categorizing browser history.
 SJSU CMPE/SE Department Senior Project by Nanar Boursalian, Annabel Kusumo, Surabhi Gupta, Seema Vora

 ## Steps to pull the code